Kunqu: Zhejiang

-Kunqu Opera, commonly known as "Cao Kun" and "Jin Kun," is a Kunqu opera spread in the Jinhua area of Zhejiang.
+Kunqu opera, commonly known as "Cao Kun" and "Jin Kun", is a Kunqu opera spread in the Jinhua area of Zhejiang.
 It is called "Cao Kun" because of its simplification or change of local customs in language and melody.
-Since the Ming Dynasty, it has been regarded as the authentic opera of Wu opera.
-In fact, Kunqu Opera is a tributary of Quzhou and Jinhua.
+Since the Ming dynasty, it has been regarded as authentic Wu opera.
+In fact, Kunqu opera is a tributary of Quzhou and Jinhua.